pcallewaert/connaisseur/docs/README.md

 The container runtime (e.g. containerd) compares the image content against the received digest before spinning up the container (CHECK!!).
 As a result, Connaisseur just needs to make sure that only *trusted digests* (signed by a trusted entity) are passed to the container runtime.
 Depending on how an image for deployment is referenced, it will either attempt to translate the tag to a trusted digest or validate whether the digest is trusted.
-How the digest is signed in detail, what the signature is verfied against and how different attempts to inject malicious images are mitigated depends on the signature schemes.
+How the digest is signed in detail, where the signature is stored, what it is verfied against and how different image distribution and updating attacks are mitigated depends on the signature schemes.

 ### Admission controllers